nbicocchi/learn-microservices/modules/infrastructure/slides/6 - Centralized configuration (Spring Config Server).md

 The property sources are returned in priority order; if a property is specified in multiple property sources, the first property in the response takes precedence.

+### Securing the configuration
+To protect configurations, Spring Cloud Config Server incorporates several security mechanisms and best practices:

+* Use TLS for encrypting data in transit.
+* **Secure sensitive properties using encryption mechanisms (symmetric or asymmetric).**
+* Leverage OAuth 2.0 or other strong authentication mechanisms to protect access to configuration data.
+* Regularly rotate encryption keys and credentials.
+* Limit access to sensitive configurations by enforcing RBAC.
+* Use a private and secured repository for storing configuration files.
+* Regularly audit and monitor configuration access through logs and monitoring tools.

-**Encryption** Information can be encrypted and decrypted using the /encrypt and /decrypt endpoints exposed by the config server.
+As described above, sensitive data can be encrypted and decrypted using the /encrypt and /decrypt endpoints exposed by the config server.

 ```bash
 curl http://localhost:8888/encrypt -d my-super-secure-password